ishworgurung/ishworgurung.github.io/_posts/2017-02-08-tcptraceroute-better-traceroute-for-tcp.md

 ## Hmm..
 But you might be asking why on earth is `tcptraceroute` useful compared to the traditional `traceroute`?
-Because, `traceroute` even supports tracing using `UDP` and `ICMP` on top of `TCP`.
-The primary reasons are:
+Moreover, `traceroute` even supports tracing using `UDP` and `ICMP` on top of `TCP`?
+The reasons I prefer `tcptraceroute` over it are:
   * By default `traceroute` uses `UDP` packets which are nearly always filtered by routers that sit in-between source and destination hosts.
   * Using `TCP` tracing is un-intuitive as it is hard to figure out whether the destination port is in `open` or `filtered`